pacs-course/pacs-examples/Examples/src/NewtonSolver/README.md

 The file `main_Newton.cpp` contains a test.

+If you launch `pdflatex NewtonSolver.tex` you get `NewtonSolver.pdf` with some more details on the procedure.

 #What do I learn here?#
 - A rather complete example where we use traits, aggregates to collect strictly related variables, polymorphism, object factory.